 Gogolin, who joined Ferris in 1999, said he also plans to research the investigative aspects of cybercrime in Chile and further develop his fluency in Spanish.

 Gogolin traveled in October 2011 to Saxion University in the Netherlands to renew a partnership between Saxion and Ferris that would fuel future collaborations, such as study abroad trips for students and faculty exchanges.
 He said he hopes to develop a similar relationship with the University of Chile.

 The 2010-11 recipient of the university’s Distinguished Teacher Award also is a consultant in database, educational technology and homeland security.

 The Fulbright Program is a prestigious, international academic exchange program sponsored by the United States Government designed to promote mutual understanding and respect between nations.

 Ferris has more than 20 Fulbright scholars on its staff.
-In addition to Gogolin, College of Arts and Sciences professor Daniel Ding received a Fulbright award to teach at the University of Debrecen in Hungary, and graduating senior Danielle Voorhies was selected for the Fulbright U.S. Student Program and will travel to South Korea in July to teach English.
+In addition to Gogolin, College of Arts, Sciences and Education professor Daniel Ding received a Fulbright award to teach at the University of Debrecen in Hungary, and graduating senior Danielle Voorhies was selected for the Fulbright U.S. Student Program and will travel to South Korea in July to teach English.